Testing Infrastructure

 CI/CD Integration

-Tests run automatically in our CI pipeline:
+Tests run automatically in our GitHub Actions CI pipeline.
+The workflow files live in .github/workflows/.

 -

-On Pull Request:
+On Pull Request (

-- Linting (golangci-lint)
+- Linting via

-- Security scanning
+golangci-lint - Security scanning via CodeQL (v4)

 -